Sousastep/sousastep/SousaFX/.docs/_sources/content/hardreq.rst.txt

 Requirements
 ------------

-1. mac or windows computer:
+1. m-series mac:

    Any m-series mac is recommended.

-   - m1 macbook pro, 8 cores: SousaFX takes two minutes to start, and idles around 4.8 GB RAM, 9% CPU.

-   - windows 11, DDR4 2666, i7-9700K, 8 cores: Five minutes to start, idles around 4.5 GB RAM, 14% CPU.
+The min-spec m4 mac mini is a beast and only costs $530 with an edu discount.
+SousaFX is currently untested on Windows.

-   .. note:: To optimize your computer for audio performance, `check out these articles <https://help.ableton.com/hc/en-us/search?utf8=%E2%9C%93&query=optimize>`_.
+   .. note:: To optimize your mac for audio performance, `check out these articles <https://help.ableton.com/hc/en-us/search?utf8=%E2%9C%93&query=optimize>`_.

 |